 These well known brands are all very popular, but they are widely known because of how they advertise.
 They all have very distinguished brand archetypes.

 Notice how The North Face is noted as “the explorer,” and is very different from Dove which is considered “the innocent.”
 Odds are you would notice something very different if a North Face commercial was draped in silky cotton sheets and soft bubbles instead of an orange waterproof puffer jacket and a little dirt, right?
-It’s not just the product, it’s the attitude that it gives off through visual content.
+It’s not just the product, it’s the attitude it gives off through visual content.

 4. Choose the right social media platforms

 Not every social media platform is best suited for every business.
-For instance, Facebook, Twitter and Instagram are very different from LinkedIn.
+For instance, Facebook, Twitter, Reddit Instagram are very different from LinkedIn.
 The latter is more useful for advertising designed to reach a more professional crowd, whereas the others are seen as much more casual.
 Your social profiles should be created with attention to brand authenticity to foster a social network that brings people together who agree with your mission.

 Developing a strong base of which social media platforms you’d like to focus on is a great starting point.
 You don’t need to go 100% on every platform, just choose which ones work best for you to stick with in the beginning.
-Consistency is very important, and choosing too many platforms to keep up with can be counterintuitive.
+Consistency is crucial, and choosing too many platforms to keep up with can be counterintuitive.

 Understanding conversational marketing